Viblast/ios-player-sdk/README.md

       break;
       }
       case VBPlayerStatusReadyToPlay: {
-        // The player is ready to play and we can display it's output.
+        // The player is ready to play and we can display its output.
         [(VBPlayerLayer *)[self.playerView layer] setPlayer:self.player];
         [self.player play];
       break;